dotmpe/script-mpe/projectdir.rst

       Or updated named status.

+    pd ls-sets
+      List named sets.

     pd ls-targets [ NAME ]...
       List targets for given named set, for current prefix.
       If none is defined, the list is generated using autodetection.
+      See ``ls-sets`` for the available set names.

     pd show [ PREFIX ]...
       Pretty print Pdoc record and package main section if it exists, for each prefix.